-Usually, I stick to the Italian tradition, but by now, this dessert has entered our kitchens too.
+Usually I stick to the Italian tradition, but by now, this dessert has entered our kitchens too.
 Moreover, I added a personal touch, since I had fantastic organic oranges at home, at the top of their Sicilian flavor.
-It is a very simple dessert, which can be done one day in advance, and does not require special skills.

 Preheat the oven to 350 F (180C) and put 6 small ovenproof ramekins in a baking tin.